ademawan/repo-pertama/README.md

     │     │     │   ├── formatter.go  # Contains list of request format for each function on the controller
     │     │     │   ├── user_test.go  # Contains list of function for test each function on the controller
     │     │     │   └── users.go      # Contains list of controller for each entity
-    │     ├──middlewares              # Contains list of component that receive the request and return a response │     │   ├── JwtAuth.go          # Contains list of function to config middleware basic auth │     │   ├── JwtMiddleware.go    # Contains list of function to config middleware token │     │   └── formatter_res.go    # Contains list of response format for each function on the controller
+    │     ├──middlewares              # Contains list of all middleware │     │   ├── JwtAuth.go          # Contains list of function to config middleware basic auth
+    │     │   ├── JwtMiddleware.go    # Contains list of function to config middleware token
+    │     │   └── formatter_res.go    # Contains list of response format for each function on the controller